The default route is being routed to the VPN in AWS Client VPN.

 💡

-The actual configuration file looks like this:
+The actual configuration file will look like this:

 💡